The Marketing OS for Family Law firms.

 06 We're board-certified family law specialists.
 Does the OS surface that?

 Yes — and you should be surfacing it harder than you probably are.
-Board certification (CFLS in California, "Board Certified — Family Law" in TX, FL, NC, NJ and other states) is a top-3 trust signal in Family Law, often outweighing Avvo rating.
-The OS surfaces credentialing across landing pages, the intake script, GBP and Avvo profiles, and the post-consult follow-up.
+Board certification ("Certified Family Law Specialist" in California, "Board Certified — Family Law" in Texas, Florida, North Carolina, New Jersey, and other states) is a top-3 trust signal in Family Law, often outweighing Avvo rating or Super Lawyers listings for sophisticated buyers.
+The OS surfaces credentialing across landing pages (above the fold on every sub-area page), the intake script (the moment the caller asks about your qualifications), GBP and Avvo profiles, and the post-consult follow-up sequence.
+Most board-certified firms underuse the credential because there's no system enforcing where it appears; the OS makes that systematic.

 Stop running your firm without a system.